Climate Change – Homes

 - Check the temperature.
 Set your hot water cylinder to 60°C for the best efficiency.
 By turning down the thermostat by just one degree can save you money and still provide a comfortable environment.

 - Switch your provider to certified renewable energy sources.
-Shopping around by using comparison sites can often help you save money when you switch tariffs too or sign up to Essex Energy Switch.
+Shopping around by using comparison sites can often help you save money when you switch tariffs too.
 If you are in rental accommodation and unsure if you can switch take a look at Ofgem’s advice page.

 - Install a smart meter.
 This gives real time monitoring of your energy use so you can see what uses the most energy and adjust your usage accordingly.
 It also sends real time data to your energy supplier for more accurate billing.
 You can contact your supplier to see whether they’ll install one in your home.